MobilityData/gtfs-validator/docs/USAGE.md

 1. execute the validator on the dataset available at: http://webapps.thebus.org/transitdata/Production/google_transit.zip
 1. store the validation report as report.json in the bucket specified by environment variable `VALIDATION_REPORT_BUCKET` sha_value/id_value.

-⚠️ You must be an authenticated user to push data to gtfs-validator-reports, see docs.
+⚠️ You must be an authenticated user to push data to the bucket that was specified, see [docs](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable).